zx80/cachetools-utils/docs/EXPLANATIONS.md

   underlying database.
 - within the database itself, accesses to raw data are cached in shared memory, both at the OS and database level.
-- at the the hardware level, storage can benefit from différent levels of caches.
+- at the the hardware level, storage can benefit from different levels of caches.

 ## Shared Cache